Landover, Maryland: Shopping

 Landover was the home of Landover Mall, owned and operated by Lerner Enterprises.
 Built in 1972, it was the first enclosed mall in the Washington, D.C. metropolitan area to house four high-end retail anchor stores: Garfinkel's, Hecht's (owned by the May company), Woodward and Lothrop (popularly known as Woodies), and Sears.
 The mall also housed a multiplex movie theater located in the basement of the northeast corridor of the building.
 Located at the Capital Beltway and Landover Road, the mall neighbored the towns of Palmer Park, Ardmore, Glenarden, and Largo.
 Palmer Park was the hometown of Olympic boxing champion Sugar Ray Leonard.
 Garfinkel's closed in 1990, Woodies closed in 1995 and was replaced with a J.C.
 Penney store that lasted from 1996 to 2001, and Hecht's closed in 2002 with the opening of the Bowie Town Center located in Bowie.
 The entire mall officially closed in 2003 and was demolished in 2006, with the exception of Sears.
 Sears closed in 2014 and was later demolished.

 With the arrival in 1997 of FedExField, the mall's parking lot is used for overflow parking.
 In 2007, according to The Washington Post, Prince George's County officials were in the midst of developing plans to transform the area where Landover Mall once stood.
 County officials propose to build luxury townhouses, trendy stores, and office buildings.
 The goal of the project is to transform the area into a residential and cultural hub that replicates the Bowie Town Center, and The Boulevard at the Capital Centre; the latter is in Lake Arbor CDP and has a Largo postal address.
-Woodmore Towne Centre, featuring Costco and Wegmans, opened in 2010 in nearby Glenarden.